OpenBankingUK/knowledge-base-pub/docs/standards/general/vrp.md

 ASPSP could also issue a refresh token that is long-lived (expires with the consent expiry) where the PISP can use it to request an access token, in case the access tokens are short lived.

-### **Is event notification mandatory for non-sweeping?**
+### **Is event notification mandatory for non-sweeping when the linked account is no longer available either temporarily or permanently?**

-This is optional until the current versions of the specifications.
+This is optional under the current versions of the specifications.
 However, the functionality can be supported.

 ### **What if an account linked to a VRP consent is no longer available (temporarily or permanently)?**